Metaverse 2.0: Evolving from Virtual Worlds to Industry Giants

 Created by Pixar, Universal Scene Description (USD) is the pioneering open-source software designed to efficiently and reliably exchange 3D scenes made up of various assets, sources, and animations, all while enhancing collaborative workflows.

-OPENUSD (Open Universal Scene Descriptor) is an emerging standard designed to enable workflow interoperability for 3D assets in metaverse environments.
-Originally developed for Hollywood CGI, it is now being adopted in industrial, enterprise, and consumer applications related to 3D and metaverse technologies.
-Supported by major game engines like Unity and Unreal, OPENUSD is positioned to become a unifying framework for the creation and management of 3D content, potentially playing a key role in standardizing the metaverse ecosystem.
+OPENUSD (Open Universal Scene Descriptor) is a rising standard that enables 3D asset interoperability in metaverse environments.
+Initially made for Hollywood CGI, it’s now used across industrial, enterprise, and consumer 3D applications.
+Supported by major engines like Unity and Unreal, OPENUSD aims to unify 3D content creation and management, helping standardize the metaverse.

 Note.
 This article is based on the *BCS Sussex branch event: "Metaverse, Did You Think It Had Gone Away?"
 The presentation provides a mix of both old and new perspectives on the significance and ongoing evolution of the metaverse.